Exclusive with Former Steelers Safety Erik Totten, 2002

 One thing I remember most that I am so thankful for now as I reflect back on it is how professional guys like Deshea and Brent were.
 They were such pros, the way they prepared – their attention to detail.
 All that effort that went into the way they prepared and competed – that inspired me well beyond my playing career.

 And coming from a Division II school especially, getting to the NFL the schemes are so much more complex on defense and offense.
 And the athletes are so much better.
-Being where you are supposed to be pre-snap – getting everyone lineup correctly and being prepared to do what you are supposed to – you can’t take to long to learn that and stick around long.
+Being where you are supposed to be pre-snap – getting everyone lined up correctly and being prepared to do what you are supposed to – you can’t take to long to learn that and stick around long.
 You get cut quickly if you couldn’t get that down.

 What was your main role there?